jaroslawhartman/withings-sync/README.md

 ## 1. Installation Instructions
 ### 1.1 Installation of withings-sync with pip
 > This method installs the package asuming you have a working python and pip installation.
+It relies on an external scheduler (e.g., cron on the host operating system) to manage job execution.
 <details>
-  <summary>Expand</summary>
+  <summary>Expand to show installation steps.</summary>

   1. installing the package:
   ```bash